jameswestgate/extendify/readme.md

 ```

-Extendify adds a namespacing function named _parse_ to create structures that organise complex code:
+Extendify adds a namespacing function _Object.parse_ to create structures that organise complex code:

 ```javascript